-he City of South Gate is here to help you get through this unprecedented public health emergency.
+The City of South Gate is here to help you get through this unprecedented public health emergency.
 The City is working closely with the Los Angeles County Department of Public Health (DPH) to monitor the novel coronavirus.
-Novel coronavirus (2019 nCoV) is a new, viral disease that produces symptoms similar to the flu or pneumonia.
-As of September 1, 2020, DPH reported 4,180 confirmed cases of COVID-19 in South Gate.
-DPH is investigating the cases and will notify close contacts to assess and monitor them for signs and symptoms of illness.
-It is critically important that everyone adheres to all the social distancing measures and practice good public health hygiene, including washing hands as frequently as possible.
+As of October 19, 2020, DPH reported 4,786 confirmed cases of COVID-19 in South Gate.
+It is important that everyone adheres to all the social distancing measures and practice good public health hygiene, including washing hands as frequently as possible.

 FREE COVID-19 Programs and Services

 A look at South Gate programs and services available to residents during the COVID-19 pandemic.
 To view, click here.

 City Hall Reopening Guidelines

 City Hall will re-open its doors to the public on Monday, June 15th, with temporary operating hours of Monday through Thursday, from 10:00 a.m. to 2:00 p.m., by appointment only, however residents will be able to pay their water bill during these hours without an appointment.
 The public will now be able to conduct business in person, but will be required to wear a face covering and maintain physical distancing while inside the building.
 Additionally, Community Safety Ambassadors will be conducting wellness checks for all guests entering City Hall.
 This will include non-invasive, infrared temperature checks and screening questions to help prevent the spread of COVID-19.
 Although City Hall will re-open, residents are encouraged to continue accessing City services by email and phone.